FAQs

 Q. Do you offer samples of your fragrance oils?

 A. We are happy to offer free samples when accompanied by an order.
-Orders over $100.00 receive up to five FREE ½ oz. vials of our Fragrance Oils.
-Orders over $50.00 receive three FREE ½ oz. vials.
+Orders over $50.00 receive three FREE ½ oz vials.
 To take advantage of the free samples, you must request your scents at the time your order is submitted.

 Q. Are your fragrance oils suitable for soap making?